MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/ne-processthreadsapi-process_information_class.md

 ### -field ProcessMemoryPriority

 The process information is represented by a <a href="/windows/win32/api/processthreadsapi/ns-processthreadsapi-memory_priority_information">MEMORY_PRIORITY_INFORMATION</a> structure.
+Allows applications to lower the default memory priority of threads that perform background operations or access files and data that are not expected to be accessed again soon.

 ### -field ProcessMemoryExhaustionInfo

 The process information is represented by a <a href="/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_memory_exhaustion_info">PROCESS_MEMORY_EXHAUSTION_INFO</a> structure.
+Allows applications to configure a process to terminate if an allocation fails to commit memory.

 ### -field ProcessAppMemoryInfo

 The process information is represented by a <a href="/windows/win32/api/processthreadsapi/ns-processthreadsapi-app_memory_information">APP_MEMORY_INFORMATION</a> structure.
+Allows applications to query the commit usage and the additional commit available to this process.
+Does not allow the caller to actually get a commit limit.

 ### -field ProcessInPrivateInfo